 The essence of great leadership, we believe, is about delivering just two things: inspiration and results.

-The best leaders are the ones who inspire us the most.
-The best leaders are also the ones who deliver the best results.
+The best leaders are the ones who get results.
+The best leaders are also the ones who inspire us the most.
 The truly great leaders are the ones who somehow manage to combine both inspiration and results.

 But there will always be another crisis.
-And crisis creates stress, which means that people don’t see the situation clearly, then stress each other out even more, and take poor decisions, which then get implemented badly, and the net result is that the crisis doesn’t get resolved, and the churning just gets worse: both our inner emotional churning and the outer churning in the world.
+And crisis creates stress.
+And then stressed-out people don’t see the situation clearly, which stresses them out even more, which leads to poor decisions, which then get implemented badly, and the net result is that the crisis doesn’t get resolved, and the churning just gets worse: both our inner emotional churning and the outer churning in the world.

 This is Inner Leadership.

 Adapted from Inner Leadership: tools for building inspiration in times of change.